TorchCAP/torchcap.github.io/auto_sharding.rst

 where the first term is the memory allocation of the output tensor of operator :math:`t` and the second term is the memory deallocation of the output tensor last used by operator :math:`t`.

-Then the accumulated memory consumption :math:`M_t` during each operator :math:`t` can be computed by
+The cumulative memory consumption at step :math:`t`, denoted as :math:`M_t`, is then:

 .. math::

   M_t = M_{t-1} + delta[t]

-And the memory constraint can be formulated as
+Therefore, the memory constraint can be represented as

 .. math::